QuanHoangNgoc/Trajectory-CS313-Mid-Project-/README.md

 ## ⭐️ Donate & Support

-If you found this project helpful and would like (star) to support its continued development,
+If you found this project helpful and would like to support its continued development, consider giving it a star ⭐ or making a donation.
+Your support helps me continue improving and maintaining the project!

+[GitHub Sponsor Link]
+[Buy Me a Coffee]
+Thank you for your support! 🙌